-To make the house sturdy on the arrangement, I pulled the bottom base off of the the house.
+To make the house sturdy on the arrangement, pull the bottom base off of the the house.
 Cut a small section out of the left side, insert it over the inner hoop.
 Hot glue the house to the inner hoop.

 Add the small picks to the wreath.
 To make the stems sturdy add hot glue to the stems as you arrange.
 Make sure they are where you want them, they do not come off easy once they have been glued.

 You can use plant wire to tie down the picks and foliage if you wish.
-In my opinion hot glue on the hoops seems much easier for this project.
+In my opinion hot glue on the hoops seemed much easier for this project.

 Loop burlap ribbon over the top and hang!
 It looks really interesting without the ribbon as well.

 I love it and it looks so pretty in my dining room for the holidays.
 I hope you like it!
 Happy Holidays!

 AS SEEN IN